Agency (psychology)

 Although the concepts are often confused with one another, sensitivity to agency and the sense of agency are distinct and separate concepts.
-The sensitivity to agency can be explained as a cognitive ability to identify agentive entities in the environment, while the sense of agency refers to the exertion of control over the environment and sometimes to self-efficacy, which is an individual's learned belief of how able they are to succeed in specific situations.
+The sensitivity to agency can be explained as a cognitive ability to identify agentive entities in the environment, while the sense of agency refers to the feeling of allegedly exist of having control over decisions and actions.
+In other contexts of psychology, the sense of agency is discussed in its relation to self-efficacy, which is an individual's learned belief of how able they are to succeed in specific situations.

-The other half of the topic of agency deals with the arguments of determinism typically found in theories of personality and developmental lifespan.
-Different from philosophical determinism, this determinism encapsulates forms of deterministic principles found within these psychological theories, such as hedonism, developmental stage theory, the law of non-contradiction, consistency, necessity, and others.
-Capitalizing on the first half of agency, these principles of determinism are founded on the test-retest/empirical evidences of observable behavior.
+Discussion of agency and determinism is typically found in theories of personality and developmental lifespan.
+This determinism differs from philosophical determinism as it encapsulates forms of deterministic principles found within these psychological theories, such as hedonism, developmental stage theory, the law of non-contradiction, consistency, necessity, and others.
+Capitalizing on the first half of agency, these principles of determinism are founded on the test-retest/empirical evidence of observable behavior.
 Founding actors of Psychology (such as Sigmund Freud, and B.F.
 Skinner) defaulted on deterministic principles in order to form their theories.
 Much of this is due to the scientific consensus of the era, particularly concerning Newtonian principles of linear time and the attempts made by earlier psychologists to have psychology recognized as a serious science.

 Theoretical approaches of agency

-Carey and Spelke’s model of domain-specific cognition explained certain perceptual and representational abilities vital to how humans recognize other humans.
-They attempted to answer the question of how humans understand “the notion that people are sentient beings who choose their actions”.
-They identified that even infants appear to be born with the ability to recognize human facial features but noted that there is a body of research that has decently refuted the idea that babies use facial representations “to identify people as entities expected to be capable of perceptions and purposive action”.
+Carey and Spelke's model of domain-specific cognition explained certain perceptual and representational abilities vital to how humans recognize other humans.
+They attempted to answer the question of how humans understand "the notion that people are sentient beings who choose their actions".
+They identified that even infants appear to be born with the ability to recognize human facial features but noted that there is a body of research that has decently refuted the idea that babies use facial representations "to identify people as entities expected to be capable of perceptions and purposive action".
 Instead, Carey and Spelke suggested that humans identify other sentient beings through observation of the actions those beings perform instead of identifying them by their appearances.

-According to Carey and Spelke, the cognitive models explaining specific perceptual and representational abilities, for instance the models of agency recognition, can be separated into two different classes: feature-based models and principle-based approaches.
+According to Carey and Spelke, the cognitive models explaining specific perceptual and representational abilities, for instance, the models of agency recognition, can be separated into two different classes: feature-based models and principle-based approaches.